Seraphimsyv/Sea-Battle-App-Backend/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-# Project "Battleship" - Backend
+# Project "Sea Battle" - Backend
-### This repository contains the backend part of the "Battleship" project.
+### This repository contains the backend part of the "Sea Battle" project.
 It is implemented in TypeScript using the Nest.js framework and PostgreSQL as the database.

 ## Installation